You can read about last years’ winners and awards below and also see the sort of questions we ask in the application process.

 Networking is key to success and if you are lucky enough to win an FLA then you automatically join a networking group called FUTURES.
 They hold quarterly events for all previous winners and it’s a great way of meeting like-minded people in the industry and really getting to know them.
 You can find out more details here – nabs.org.uk/FUTURES or contact the team directly through [email protected].

+Applications are now open.
 Once completed and submitted, a panel of judges will review all applications and the final short-listed candidates are invited to meet the panel for a 15-minute interview.
-This is likely to take place at the NABS offices in the early February 2018

 |· Winners Dinner:||April 2018|

 Remember we are looking for leaders who are dedicated to growing their career in our industry.
 In your application aim to demonstrate your leadership approach and experience so far, bring to life your leadership potential and style.
-Here are some tips from last year’s winners 2015 Winners Tips
+Here are some Winners Testimonials & Tips:

 |Alison Quinn||Project Manager||Yahoo-Inc||Executive Presence for Women, RADA in Business|